 Similarly, global trade provides incentives for farmers to grow cash crops by destroying valuable ecosystems to make room for agriculture.
 As a result, it has been estimated that many developed nations including the UK cause more damage to biodiversity via international trade in commodities like coffee and sugar than they do at home.

 Globalisation is undoubtedly beneficial in many spheres of life.
-But it has allowed Western lifestyles to be paid-for by environmental damage across the world.
+But it has also allowed Western lifestyles to be paid for by environmental damage across the world.
 As nations get together for COP22 and discuss how to implement the Paris Agreement, surely it’s time to bring our consumption under control?

 How can we do this?
 Free market economics are the norm in many Western nations.
 People expect choice as a right, human nature wants more and, in the free market, this drives greater consumption.
 Informed consumer choices lead to change.
 For example, buying local food in season can make a positive difference.
 And food localism is a growing movement in many western nations – but such movements remain small.
 It will be challenging to influence consumer behaviour on a large enough scale to bring sizeable benefits.

 Regulation could also play a role.
 The French government has banned supermarkets from wasting or spoiling unsold food, instead forcing stores to give it to food banks.
 Going further than this, the Green Party manifesto for the 2015 UK General Election included pledges to link taxation more directly to environmental damage.
 Such measures won’t be popular in a post-Brexit UK and Trump-led US, where legislative “red tape” is viewed as part of the problem.